 You’ve been searching in Singapore or Hong Kong for a new banking job and you’ve finally found what you think is a perfect fit.
-You face one big problem, however: your CV is what recruiters like to call ‘too choppy’, because you’ve changed banks too often in the recent past.
+You face one big problem, however: your CV is what recruiters like to call ‘too choppy’, because you’ve changed banks rather too often in the recent past.

-While you can never completely cover up your job hopping, you can tweak your resume to make it more palatable to recruiters and banks.
+But while you can never completely cover up your job hopping, you can tweak your resume to make it more palatable to recruiters and banks.
 Here’s how:

 Highlight your rank at the bank